Three steps in working together

 Details of any codes, macros, or links that are embedded but may not be visible.

 The time you will be available to work on it, and how quickly you can respond to queries.

 Technology and editing preferences

-The file type you will send for editing: I can work in MS Word (.doc and .docx), Rich Text Format (.rtf – compatible with Macs), Adobe Acrobat (.pdf), and text (.txt).
-If you use MS Word, are you familiar with Tracked Changes and Comments?
-Will you choose and activate the changes that I suggest, or will you want me to do that?
+I can work in MS Word (.doc and .docx), Rich Text Format (.rtf – compatible with Macs), Adobe Acrobat (.pdf), and text (.txt).
+I will assume you are familiar with Tracked Changes and Comments in MS Word.
+Reviewing: will you process the changes that I suggest, or will you want me to do that?

 Is there anything you especially want to avoid?
 Is there anything else I should know?